edgio-docs/edgio-docs/guides/connectors.md

 # Connectors

-Connector packages help build and run your app within the XDN.
-When you run `xdn init`, the XDN CLI detects the framework used by your app and installs the corresponding connector package.
+Connector packages help build and run your app within {{ PRODUCT_NAME }}.
+When you run `xdn init`, {{ PRODUCT_NAME }} CLI detects the framework used by your app and installs the corresponding connector package.
 For example, if you use Next.js, `{{ PACKAGE_NAME }}/next` will be installed.
-If no connector package exists for the framework that you use, you can still deploy to the XDN by implementing the connector interface directly in your app.
+If no connector package exists for the framework that you use, you can still deploy to {{ PRODUCT_NAME }} by implementing the connector interface directly in your app.

 ## Writing a connector

 An XDN connector consists of four entry points:

-- `init.js` - Called when the user runs `xdn init`, adding resources to the project necessary for deploying on the XDN.
+- `init.js` - Called when the user runs `xdn init`, adding resources to the project necessary for deploying on {{ PRODUCT_NAME }}.
 May also modify existing files with the project.
 - `dev.js` - Called when the user runs `xdn dev` to run their app in development mode.
 - `build.js` - Called when the user runs `xdn build` or `xdn deploy`.
-Builds the application, copying resources into the `.xdn` directory, which is ultimately zipped and uploaded to the XDN.
+Builds the application, copying resources into the `.xdn` directory, which is ultimately zipped and uploaded to {{ PRODUCT_NAME }}.
-- `prod.js` - Starts the application server in the XDN cloud's serverless environment.
+- `prod.js` - Starts the application server in {{ PRODUCT_NAME }} cloud's serverless environment.

 These files should be placed in the root directory of your connector package.

 ## init.js

 Called when the user runs `xdn init`.
-This entry point adds resources to the project necessary for deploying on the XDN.
+This entry point adds resources to the project necessary for deploying on {{ PRODUCT_NAME }}.
 It may also modify existing files within the project.

 _Optional, if not provided, xdn init will add a default router and xdn.config.js to the user's project._